MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/monitor-conversations.md

 > **Force close** isn't applicable to conversation that take place on non messaging channels.

 > [!CAUTION]
-> We recommend supervisors to use their discretion when using **Force Close** to end agent conversations.
+> We recommend that Supervisors use the **Force Closure** feature responsibly when ending agent conversations.

 1. From the dashboard view selector in Omnichannel for Customer Service, select the **Omnichannel Ongoing Conversations** dashboard.